“It is difficult to get the news from poems, yet men die miserably every day for lack of what is found there.”

 I have picked crops, been a mill worker, a cannery worker, a sawyer, carpenter, surveyor, bus driver, musician, engineer, and resident corporate mustapha.
 Now I am studying to be a working poet – with a small p.

 Labor, the work of your hands and heart, is sacred and you shouldn’t give it away to just anybody.
 I started working on commercial farms picking berries and beans when I was ten and have worked at least part of each year since.
-I don’t plan on ever stopping.
 Poetry is culture work.
 If the poet does his or her job well, their work becomes insurgent art and a human call to arms, as Carlos Williams pointed out.
 If there is anything more important right now, I’m not sure what it is.

-I started writing under the pen name Burl Whitman when was a journeyman learning the craft (I still am.)
-But after taking numerous classes from some excellent poets I’ve started publishing in journals and I’ve also been offered a book contract.
-Assuming things work out (they are being very slow) I’ll use my given name there.
+I started writing under the pen name Burl Whitman when I began learning the craft (I still am.)
+But after taking numerous classes from some excellent poets I’ve started publishing in journals and elsewhere using my given name.
 It seems like a good time to start using it here too.
 I like my pen name though.
 Burl has helped my learn to write like who I am.
 So he isn’t going away, just taking a breather.
 Thanks to all my friends who have read my work here.
 I’ve learned a lot from reading yours as well.

 Write on, my friends.
 It is down to us now.